DerStimmler/SudokuSolver/README.md

 # SudokuSolver

-Small .NET Core Console Application to solve a Sudoku with the use of Brute-Forcing.
+Small .NET Core Console Application to solve a Sudoku with different solving algorithms.

 ## How to use?